dermatologist/dhti/README.md

   <img src="https://github.com/dermatologist/dhti/blob/main/notes/dhti-logo.jpg" />
 </p>

-## Description
+## About
-**Dhanvantari rose out of the water with his four hands, holding a pot full of elixirs!**
+**---- Dhanvantari rose out of the water with his four hands, holding a pot full of elixirs! ----**

 Gen AI can transform medicine but needs a framework for collaborative research and practice.
-Dhanvantari is a reference architecture for such a framework that integrates an EMR ([OpenMRS](https://openmrs.org/)), Gen AI application server ([LangServe](https://python.langchain.com/v0.2/docs/langserve/)), self-hosted LLMs ([Ollama](https://ollama.com/)), vector store ([redis](https://redis.io/)), monitoring ([LangFuse](https://langfuse.com/)), FHIR repository with CQL support ([HAPI + Alphora](https://cloud.alphora.com/sandbox/r4/cqm/)) and a graph utilities ([Neo4j](https://neo4j.com/)) in one docker-compose.
+Dhanvantari is a reference architecture for such a framework that integrates an EMR ([OpenMRS](https://openmrs.org/)), Gen AI application server ([LangServe](https://python.langchain.com/v0.2/docs/langserve/)), self-hosted LLMs for privacy ([Ollama](https://ollama.com/)), vector store for RAG ([redis](https://redis.io/)), monitoring ([LangFuse](https://langfuse.com/)), FHIR repository with CQL support ([HAPI + Alphora](https://cloud.alphora.com/sandbox/r4/cqm/)) and graph utilities ([Neo4j](https://neo4j.com/)) in one docker-compose!
 Dhanvantari is inspired by [Bahmni](https://www.bahmni.org/) and aims to facilitate GenAI adoption and research in areas with low resources.

 The essence of Dhanvantari is modularity with an emphasis on configuration!
 It is non-opinionated on LLMs, hyperparameters and pretty much everything.
-Dhanvantari supports installable Gen AI routines through LangServe templates (which we call **elixir**) and installable UI elements through [OpenMRS O3](https://o3-docs.openmrs.org/) React container (which we call **conch**).
+Dhanvantari supports installable Gen AI routines through [LangChain templates](https://templates.langchain.com/) (which we call **elixir**) and installable UI elements through [OpenMRS O3](https://o3-docs.openmrs.org/) React container (which we call **conch**).

 Dhanvantari is a reference architecture for Gen AI in healthcare. [paper](https://nuchange.ca)

 ## Developers

 Developers can build elixirs and conchs for Dhanvantari.
-Elixirs are LangChain templates for backend GenAI functionality.
-By convention, Elixirs are prefixed with *dhti-elixi-* and all elixirs depend on [dhti_elixir_base]() which provides some base classes and defines dependencies.
+Elixirs are [LangChain templates]((https://templates.langchain.com/)) for backend GenAI functionality.
+By convention, Elixirs are prefixed with *dhti-elixi-* and all elixirs depend on [dhti-elixir-base](https://github.com/dermatologist/dhti-elixir-base) which provides some base classes and defines dependencies.
 Conches are [OpenMRS O3s](https://o3-docs.openmrs.org/) and follow the standard naming convention *openmrs-esm-*.
-A separate container for conchs is on our roadmap.  **This repository provides a command-line-interface (CLI) to make development easy.**
+A separate OpenMRS independant container for conchs is on our roadmap for use outside OpenMRS.  **This repository provides a command-line-interface (CLI) to make development easy.**

 ## Researchers

-Dhanvantari provides an easy method to deploy language models and Gen AI applications.
+Dhanvantari provides a platform to deploy language models and Gen AI applications easily.
 This serves as a platform for testing prompts, chains and agents.
 Since the stack uses the FHIR data model, it is easy to load synthetic data.
 Tools to fine-tune language models for the stack are on our roadmap.
 We encourage all language models built for this platform to be open sourced on [HuggingFace](https://huggingface.co/) with the names starting with *dhti-*. **This repository provides a command-line-interface (CLI) to make prototyping easy.**

-**Join us to make the Gen AI equitable and help doctors save lives!**
+--- **Join us to make the Gen AI equitable and help doctors save lives!** ---

 ## *Try it out!
 It takes only a few minutes to setup GenAI backed EMR in your local machine!*